-Washington, D.C. is infamous for having a permanent housing shortage, which begets inordinately high rents.
-The median rent in Georgetown is $3400, which is downright reasonable compared to Woodley Park, which comes in at a whopping $4490 per month.
-These numbers include all rental properties, so to put these numbers in perspective they do factor in larger homes in Northwest D.C.
-With numbers like these, you might think that landlords hold all the power in the landlord/tenant relationship and that tenants have few rights.
-In fact, the opposite is true, the District has some of the most comprehensive fair housing laws in the U.S.
+Washington, D.C. is infamous for having a permanent housing shortage, an issue which begets inordinately high rents.
+The median rent in Georgetown is $3,400, for example, which is downright reasonable compared to that for Woodley Park (which comes in at a whopping $4,490 per month).
+These numbers include all rental properties, which means they do factor in larger homes in Northwest D.C. if you want to put these numbers in perspective.

 Fair Housing Act